WunderWyrm/Java-Assignment-003/README.md

 * Look at the getHiddenSecrets method and identify the following parts by editing this README.md and providing your answers:
     * What is the **access modifer** (e.g. public, private, protected)?
+      * public
     * Is it a **Class method** or an **object Instance method**, how do you know?
+      * It's a class method because it uses Static in the declaration.
     * What is its **return data-type**?
+      * It doesn't return anything, it just prints strings
     * Does it require any **arguments** to call it, and if so, how many **parameters** and of what **data-type**?
+      * Yes, it uses one File-type parameter.
 * Scan line by line through the code and try to determine how it works?
+  * L26: Defines method.
+  * L27: Uses try
+  * L28: Creates a Metadata-type variable and assigns the variable using a method from the .jar file
+  * L29: Argument for method is a new File Input Stream of the argument from the getHiddenSecrets argument.
+  * L31: Creates a for loop.
+Don't really understand the part with the colon.
+  * L32: Creates a nested for loop.
+Also don't understand the colon.
+  * L33: Prints each piece of metadata line by line.
+  * L34: Values for the format specifiers.
+  * L36: Checks if the directory has errors.
+  * L37-38: Prints each error found.
+  * L42-43: Probably prints an error if the directory isn't found. catch is likely related to try.
+  * L44-45: Catch for if there is an i/o error.
+  * L46-47: Catch for if program was unable to process the meta-data
       * What is familiar to you?
+        * The concept of for loops, if statements and some of the method declaration bit.
       * What is not familiar to you?
+        * try, catch, the methods used, Tag-type, and how these for loops are defined.
       * Do the **for** loops make sense, and if so, tell me what you think they do?
+        * Sort of.
+The first one runs the other for loops for every directory.
+The second one prints something for each piece of metadata, and the third prints the errors for each directory.

 ## PART 4 - Turn in